microsoft/fluentui/packages/fluentui/README.md

 This is the home for `@fluentui/react-northstar` and related packages which were migrated from the [`microsoft/fluent-ui-react` repo][1].

+**Status**

-> Fluent UI React Northstar has been superseded by Fluent UI React Components v9.
+Fluent UI React Northstar has been superseded by Fluent UI React Components v9.
 For more details about migration to Fluent UI React Components v9, see [Migration documentation][5].

+**Versioning**

 > Since the `@fluentui/react-northstar` packages are on version 0.x, note that:
 >